Skip to content

 TrustNRI Team 2026-04-04 7 min read

-The India-Singapore DTAA (Article 13) says capital gains on shares are taxable ONLY in the country of residence.
-Your country of residence is Singapore.
-Singapore doesn't tax capital gains.
+The India-Singapore 's historically said capital gains on shares of Indian companies were taxable only in the country of residence.
+Since Singapore doesn't tax capital gains at all, Singapore s effectively paid nothing on their Indian equity gains.

-1. Get your TRC from IRAS at mytax.iras.gov.sg.
-Free, digital, takes a week.
+2. **Get your from ** at mytax.iras.gov.sg.
+Free, digital, takes about a week.

-2. File Form 10F on incometax.gov.in with your Singapore tax details.
+3. **File ** on incometax.gov.in with your Singapore tax details.

 One important caveat

 The 0% rate applies to capital gains on “shares.”
-Indian mutual fund units are generally treated as shares under the DTAA.
+Indian mutual fund units are generally treated as shares under the .
 But not all treaty interpretations are identical.

 Property mutual funds (REITs, InvITs) have their own treatment.